snakemake/snakemake/docs/snakefiles/modularization.rst

 Modularization in Snakemake comes at four different levels.

 1. The most fine-grained level are wrappers.
 They are available and can be published at the `Snakemake Wrapper Repository`_.
 These wrappers can then be composed and customized according to your needs, by copying skeleton rules into your workflow.
 In combination with conda integration, wrappers also automatically deploy the needed software dependencies into isolated environments.
-2. For larger, reusable parts that shall be integrated into a common workflow, it is recommended to write small Snakefiles and include them into a master Snakefile via the include statement.
+2. For larger, reusable parts that shall be integrated into a common workflow, it is recommended to write small Snakefiles and include them into a main Snakefile via the include statement.
 In such a setup, all rules share a common config file.
 3. The third level is provided via the :ref:`module statement <snakefiles-modules>`, which enables arbitrary combination and reuse of rules.
 4. Finally, Snakemake provides a syntax for defining :ref:`subworkflows <snakefiles-sub_workflows>`, which is however deprecated in favor of the module statement.